leaningtech/cheerpj-meta/pages/Frequently-Asked-Questions.md

 ## What is the status of CheerpJ?

-CheerpJ 2.2, was released on 14th May, 2021.
 CheerpJ is actively developed by [Leaning Technologies Ltd](https://leaningtech.com), a British-Dutch company focused on compile-to-JavaScript and compile-to-WebAssembly solutions.